 Other places surrounded by beautiful nature and worth visiting are Kamienka and Cioburciu.

-Pridnestrovie / Transnistria is a not-touristic place and local people don’t meet here many foreigners, especially from the Western countries.
+Pridnestrovie (Transnistria) is not a very popular touristy place.
+Local people don’t meet here many foreigners, especially from the Western countries.

-That’s why when you get in contact with them, in the beginning, Pridnestrovian / Transnistrian people may seem cold, reserved, distant and not-smiling.
+That’s why when you get in contact with them, in the beginning, Pridnestrovian people may seem cold, reserved, distant and not-smiling.

 But after a few moments when you make a connection with them, they will be truly interested in you, ready to help, to show you around and to invite you for dinner at their place.